dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **footer**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-Defined in: main.ts:173551
+Defined in: main.ts:174385

-parsed content of the footer
+content of the footer of the table

 ***